 Easy To Fix

 Most PVC roofs are white in color.
 They are designed to reflect 95% of the sun’s rays, making them a Cool Roof Technology.
-They carry an an Energy Star rating, and can save you up to 30% off your heating and cooling costs.
+All PVC materials carry an Energy Star rating, and can save you up to 30% off your heating and cooling costs.
 In fact, white and sand color membranes have been shown to exceed both Energy Star and CRRC standards.

 Unlike EPDM rubber, whose seams need to regularly re-sealed every few years because they come apart, PVC will remain completely intact.
 This is because its scrim is coated with high performance plasticizers that will not degrade over time.
 All you will need to do is clean debris and periodically hose off the surface, to keep dirt and dust from accumulating.

-This is one of the most eco-friendly products.
+This is one of the most eco-friendly roofing materials.
 First, the membrane is 100% recyclable.
 Second, it can be installed over an existing roof.
 This eliminates the need to tear off the old material, thereby saving money, resources and landfill space.

 There are not too many disadvantages to installing PVC.
 Here are the most common reasons why people choose to opt out of this product.

-The main disadvantage of this roof is the high cost.
-This is a premium material, and even the most budget friendly products from GAF are still more expensive, compared to other flat roofs.
+The main disadvantage of PVC roofing is the high cost.
+This is a premium material, and even the most budget friendly GAF PVC membranes are still more expensive, compared to other flat roofs.
 You can install TPO for 15-25% less and EPDM rubber for about 30-40% less.

-Installing PVC makes the most sense for homeowners who are planning to live in their house for at least another 10 years and don’t want to deal with roofing problems.
+Installing PVC roofing makes the most sense for homeowners who are planning to live in their house for at least another 10 years and don’t want to deal with leaks and related problems.

 However, if you are selling your home now or in the near future, and need a cheap new roof, EPDM would be your best bet.

 High costs also make PVC extremely expensive to install on large commercial or government buildings, often leading to selection of cheaper alternatives.
-Still, because it is internationally recognized for superior quality, many architects and builders specify it for commercial jobs.
+Still, because it is internationally recognized for superior quality, many architects and builders specify this membrane for commercial jobs.

 Average Flat Roof Cost: